 “Later, towards the turn of the millennium, there was money available from the National Lottery too, through the Millennium Commission.

 “Projects like The Lowry in Salford Quays were only made possible by the dogged determination of people at Salford City Council to make that money come in.”

 From 2000 onwards, East Manchester enjoyed tremendous change.
 It was sorely needed after being neglected for so long, despite the area’s influential history.

-An industrial powerhouse during the 18th century, Ancoats was the place that gave birth to Manchester’s first social housing development – with the construction of Victoria Square in 18964-97.
+An industrial powerhouse during the 18th century, Ancoats was also the place that gave birth to Manchester’s first social housing development – with the construction of Victoria Square in 1894-97.

 But when the block was completed, the rents were too expensive for the people it was originally intended for, and the area plunged into economic decline during the 1930s.